Shruti-Mahato/SRAM/README.md

 By substituating the values for $V_{T,n}= 0.67V$ and $V_1 = 0.3V$, we get
 $$\frac{(W/L)3}{(W/L)1} \leq 0.85 ------(4)$$

 It can be shown that M1 needs to be stronger than M3 for correct read operation.
 To summarize, the transistor M2 will remain in cut-off during the read "0" operation if condition (4) is satisfied.
+Since the structure is symmetric, the same constraints apply for M4 and M2.

 Similarly we can calculate the size for M5 transistor during write operation.
 Now, consider the write "0" operation, assuming that a logic "1" is stored in the SRAM cell initially.
 The voltage levels in the CMOS SRAM cell at the beginning of the data-write operation is shown in the below figure.
 The transistors MI and M6 are turned off, while the transistors M2 and M5 operate in the linear mode.
 Thus, the internal node voltages are V1 = vdd and V2 = 0 before the cell access (or pass) transistors M3 and M4 are turned on.